TruongThiMinhPhuong/System_Conveyor/README.md

 ## 👨‍💻 Tác Giả

-AI Fruit Sorting System - 2025
+Development of a Conveyor System for Fruit Quality Classification Using AI Camera - 2025